Sapphire-Skies/Hello-World/README.md

 PHP: Hypertext Preprocessor is a server-side scripting language designed for Web development, but also used as a general-purpose programming language.
 It was originally created by Rasmus Lerdorf in 1994, the PHP reference implementation is now produced by The PHP Group.

+- [x] **PL/SQL**

+PL/SQL: As we all know that SQL stands for structure query language and its basically not a procedural language but the PL/SQL adds this beautiful feature so that this drawback gets removed.

 - [x] **PostScript**

 - [x] **PowerShell**